galolemohamed/galolemohamed/README.md

 ---

 ##  Current Focus
-- Building a portfolio of secure serverless applications on AWS
+- Building of secure serverless applications on AWS
-- Writing tutorials about cloud security and automation
 - Preparing for AWS Solutions Architect – Associate

 ---